RobertGrubb/melodious-v2/README.md

 For the ease of spinning up a development API service, the API is using `lowdb`, a flat file json database api.

+# Note about watch

+Make sure when you are running the server, if you are running it with anything that watches files, ignore `melodious.json`.
+If you do not, the server will constantly loop beause of changes to the file.

 # How to add tracks to your playlist:

 Run `backend/api/download.js --limit=25 --genre="Dance Electronic"` to download songs from the YouTube Audio Library.
 Both `limit` and `genre` are optional arguments.

 NOTE: `COOKIES` in `backend/api/.env` is required for this script to run.
 (It will throw an error if it's not present.)

+NOTE 2: Make sure to shut down your server during the running of the above script.
+If you do not, anything that happens during this time on the frontend (ex. new user login) will override during the download script being ran.